STD: Information for the General Public

 - Helps with the needs of a person who has tested positive for an STD including the need for more testing or treatment.

 - Discusses what the STD is and how it affects them now and in the future.

 - Comes up with a plan to contact partners.
 Note: when partners are contacted by the Partner Services staff, none of the information about the original person is discussed.
 It is as if the conversation never happened.

 - Ensures that partners are also tested and/or treated correctly according to the latest guidelines.

 - Talk with the person about risks and how they can possibly be reduced in the future.

 How can I get more information about Partner Services?

 If you have an STD, or have been contacted by someone and told that you may have an STD, you can contact a Partner Services provider on this Wisconsin STD Program staff list.

-If you would like to have more information on sexually transmitted diseases, check out our fact sheets (available in English, Spanish, and Hmong):
+If you would like to have more information on sexually transmitted diseases, check out the following fact sheets from the Centers of Disease Control and Prevention (available in English and Spanish):